2011 Rose Bowl

 The 2011 Rose Bowl was the 97th edition of the annual bowl game played on January 1, 2011, as part of the 2010 NCAA Division I FBS football season.
 Played in Pasadena, California, the TCU Horned Frogs of the Mountain West Conference defeated the Wisconsin Badgers of the Big Ten Conference by a score of 21–19.
 The Pasadena Tournament of Roses Association was the organizer of the game.
-Vizio Inc. was the corporate sponsor and the game was officially named "The Rose Bowl Game presented by Vizio".
+Vizio Inc. was the corporate sponsor and the game was officially named the Rose Bowl Game presented by Vizio.
 This game marked the first time a team from a non-Automatic Qualifying Conference won the Rose Bowl since the 1934 game when Columbia beat Stanford 7–0.

 The offensive MVP named was TCU senior QB Andy Dalton.

 The defensive MVP named was TCU junior LB Tank Carder.

 The contest was broadcast on cable television station ESPN with a radio broadcast on ESPN Radio and XM Satellite Radio and ESPN3 streaming video over the internet.
-Coverage began at 1:30 PM (PST) with kickoff at 2:10 PM (PST).
+Coverage began at 1:30 p.m.
+(PST) with kickoff at 2:10 p.m.
+(PST).
 This marked the first time that the game was not broadcast nationally "over-the-air" (terrestrial television) since the games prior to the 1952 Rose Bowl, which was the first nationally televised college football game.

 The Rose Bowl Game, themed Building Dreams, Friendships, & Memories, was a contractual sell-out, with 64,500 tickets allocated to the participating teams and conferences.
 Ticket prices for all seats in the Rose Bowl are listed at $145.
 The remaining tickets went to the Tournament of Roses members, sponsors, City of Pasadena residents, and the general public.
 The Rose Bowl stadium capacity is listed at approximately 91,000.